rubicon/home-assistant.io/source/_includes/common-tasks/backups.md

 1. Go to {% my supervisor_backups title="**Settings** > **System** > **Backups**" %} and under **Automatic backups**, select **Configure automatic backups**.
 2. Under **Locations**, use the toggle to enable all the backup locations you want to use.
    - If you don't see Home Assistant Cloud in the list, you are not [logged in](https://www.nabucasa.com/config/).
+   - If you want to back up to your NAS (such as [Synology](/integrations/synology_dsm/#backup-location)) or a cloud provider (such as [Google Drive](/integrations/google_drive/) or [Microsoft OneDrive](/integrations/onedrive/)), check their integration documentation for specific instructions on setting up a Home Assistant backup.
    - If you don't see a network storage, you haven't added one.
 Follow the steps on [adding a new network storage](/common-tasks/os/#add-a-new-network-storage) and select the **Backup** option.
    ![Define the backup locations](/images/screenshots/network-storage/backup_locations_encryption.png)
-3. For each enabled location, define whether or not you want the backup to be encrypted.
-   - To change whether or not the backup should be encrypted for a particular location, select the cog {% icon "mdi:cog-outline" %}.
+3. For each enabled location, select the cog {% icon "mdi:cog-outline" %} to enable/disable encryption.
    - **Info**: The backup stored on Home Assistant Cloud is always encrypted.

 ### Creating a manual backup